libbyshoop/database-book/_sources/11SetOps/00SetIntro.rst

 - The input relations are rarely, if ever, original relations in your database.
 You most often use these operators on relations that were created by using other operators first.

 - Intersect and Union are **symmetric**, meaning that the order of the input relations named A and B above does not matter- the result relation will be the same.
-The way that both arrows point to the upper corner of the half-house shape indicate the non-symmetry.
+The way that both arrows point to the upper corner of the half-house shape indicate the symmetry.
 Because of this symmetry, you might for convenience want to draw them with the upper corner on the right, like this:

 .. image:: ../img/SetOps/GenericUnionIntersectRight.png